Wednesday, 8 September 2010

 "Was he pointing the camera at us then?"
 Bod asked Jo.

-“I think we’re going to run out of tape, before we run out of views,” I told the others as my thumb nudged the record button once more.
-The valley below had now become shallower and more wooded.
-It was luxurious with growth and seemed to be bunching up at its far end.
-The opposite ridge was now flatter and allowing the sight of more distant hills.
+The valley below had become shallower and more wooded — luxurious with growth, bunching at its far end.
+The opposite ridge was flatter now, allowing views of more distant hills.

 "Five minutes.
 But I have another tape."

-Bod looked crest-fallen.
+Bod looked crestfallen.

-What dark things lurk in Llandegla Forest ?
+*What dark things lurk in Llandegla Forest.*

-“Want a bit of mushroom?” he asked me.
+"Want a bit of mushroom?" he asked.

 Recovery: The wonderful Hand House, Llandegla ....

-Our accommodation, Hand House, was on a bend in the road and stood next to the village church and graveyard.
-Children were playing noisily in the street as we walked trough the gate and up the front garden of our accommodation.
-We were suddenly ushered into the house by a youngish guy, who then mysteriously disappeared, not to be seen again until the next morning.
+A youngish man ushered us inside and then disappeared, not to be seen again until the following morning.
 The lady of the house welcomed us warmly.
-After the Neanderthal grunting of yesterday’s host, we were instantly entranced.
-She was simply wonderful and told us about the history of the place as she served us hot drinks and various pastries laden with jam and honey.
-She mentioned that the place was haunted by a ghost.
-A ghost, she added, that is only seen by American women.
-She briefly left the conservatory in which she had seated us, hunting for buttery cookies with which to further beguile.
-Bod added that she tells American women the ghost can only be seen by sweaty Brummies with chafed thighs.
+After the Neanderthal grunting of the previous day's host, we were instantly entranced.
+She was simply wonderful — telling us about the history of the place as she served us hot drinks and pastries laden with jam and honey.
+She mentioned that the house was haunted by a ghost visible only to American women, then excused herself to hunt for buttery cookies with which to further beguile us.

 "So — you're being a wuss, then?" she asked, sweetly.